We’re engaged! Now what?!

 Finally you should try to choose a theme or a vibe to your wedding day.
 I like to think of picking your theme as more of how you want your wedding day to feel.
 Are you and your partner looking for a laid back urban cocktail party?
 Or a church wedding with a unique intimate reception?
 Or a full weekend destination beach wedding?
 Ultimately your wedding day is a celebration of you and your partner’s love and relationship.
 And finding a way for your wedding to represent you two gives the planning process a clear direction.

 My husband and I are transplants – he grew up in Montana and I from Wisconsin.
 Our relationship began and thrived here in the Seattle.
 So it made perfect sense for us to get married in Washington.
 And since a majority of our guests were from out of town we wanted our wedding to be representative of how beautiful and amazing the Northwest is.
 We kept this in mind when making our wedding planning decisions.
 And it made the whole process a whole lot easier.

-And voila!
+And boom!
 You’re on your way to planning the best wedding ever.
 And once you’re all set with a budget, guest list and general vibe of your wedding day you can move onto choosing a venue, picking out a photographer or even crafting a timeline.
 Interested in more wedding planning advice?
 Check out some more blog posts here.
 Have some more questions or want to talk about your wedding with someone else who isn’t a related to you, part of your wedding party or works with you?
 Send me an email and we can grab a drink!